On the Power of the Weisfeiler-Leman Test for Graph Motif Parameters: Technical Details for

 This concludes our replication of the key statements of \cite[Section 3]{roberson}.
 We will require one additional statement that is not necessary in Roberson's original argument for the proof of~\Cref{main.unicol}.
-For technical reasons we will require an edge-labeled graph $G$ such that for some $F$ we can guarantee that $\homs(F,G) > 0$.
+For technical reasons we will require an labeled graph $G$ such that for some $F$ we can guarantee that $\homs(F,G) > 0$.
 For plain graphs this is straightforward by taking a large enough clique for $G$.
-In the edge-labeled case we need an alternative gadget. \begin{lemma} Let $\Delta$ be a finite edge-label alphabet and $n\geq 1$.
-There is a connected edge-labeled graph $G$ such that for every edge-labeled graph $F$ with at edge-label alphabet $\Delta$ and $n$ vertices, $\homs(F, G) > 0$. \end{lemma} \begin{proof} Let $\mathcal{C}$ be the set of all (up to isomorphism) edge-labelings of the $n$ vertex clique with labels $\Delta$.
+In the labeled case we need an alternative gadget. \begin{lemma} Let $\Sigma, \Delta$ be finite label alphabets and $n\geq 1$.
+There is a connected labeled graph $G$ such that for every labeled graph $F$ with at vertex/edge-label alphabets $\Sigma,\Delta$ and $n$ vertices, $\homs(F, G) > 0$. \end{lemma} \begin{proof} Let $\mathcal{C}$ be the set of all (up to isomorphism) labelings of the $n$ vertex clique with labels from $\Sigma$ and $\Delta$.
 Let $G^*$ be the disjoint union of all graphs in $\mathcal{C}$.
-To get the desired graph $G$, fix an arbitrary vertex of each component of $G^*$ and replace them all by a single vertex with the same adjacency relations.
-Any $n$ vertex graph $F$ with edge-labels in $\Delta$ is a subgraph of some element of $G' \in \mathcal{C}$, and hence $\homs(F, G')>0$.
+To get the desired graph $G$, add a fresh vertex with arbitrary label to $G^*$ that is adjacent to an arbitrary vertex of each connected component (via an arbitrary edge label).
+Any $n$ vertex graph $F$ with labels from $\Sigma,\Delta$ is a subgraph of some element of $G' \in \mathcal{C}$, and hence $\homs(F, G')>0$.
 Since $G'$ is a subgraph of $G$, also $\homs(F,G)>0$. \end{proof} We are now finally ready to prove~\Cref{main.unicol}.
 Again we can follow the original proof of Theorem 6.2 in~\citep{roberson} very closely.
 We give the proof in full as some changes are made due to our streamlined presentation of the preceding statements. \begin{proof}[Proof of \Cref{main.unicol}] Let $G$ be a graph not in $\mathcal{F}$.
 Let $G_1, \dots,G_\ell$ be the number of connected components in $G$ and let $J$ be the connected graph from~\Cref{bigrainbowK} such that $\homs(G_i, J) > 0$ for all $i \in [\ell]$.
 By Condition (2), there is at least one connected component of $G$ that is not in $\mathcal{F}$, thus assume w.l.o.g., that $G_1 \not \in \mathcal{F}$.